natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 $ bundle exec jekyll serve
 ```
 <br/>
-You should now be able to see the folloing:
+You should now be able to see the following:
 ```
 $ Configuration file: C:/Users/your_name/your_themes_name/_config.yml
               Source: C:/Users/your_name/your_themes_name